SoftVarE-Group/SlideTemplate/README.md

 To repeat the title slide you can use the command `\againtitle` at any point.
 It creates a copy of the last title slide with the same picture and picture-offset.

+### Content Overview

+A slide that shows a clickable multi-column table of contents (including the sections and subsections of the document) can be generated using the command `\contentoverview`.

 ### Section Frames

 At the begin of each section a title slide is automatically generated.
 If you are in handout-mode, this slide also includes an overview of all sections and subsections that can be used to navigate through the slides easily.